 Mercedes are the team with the most poles here, having set the fastest Saturday time seven times.

 German drivers have far more poles than drivers from any other nation here, with seven.
-Only two other nations have more than one pole here.
-Britain has five, thanks to Lewis Hamilton’s poles in 2015, 2016 and 2020, while Monegasque driver Charles Leclerc took pole for the 2019 and 2022 Bahrain Grands Prix.
+Only three other nations have more than one pole here.
+Britain has five, thanks to Lewis Hamilton’s poles in 2015, 2016 and 2020, Monegasque driver Charles Leclerc took pole for the 2019 and 2022 Bahrain Grands Prix and Dutch driver Max Verstappen took pole in 2021 and 2023.

 From the 2023 grid, there are five previous Bahrain polesitters.

 Lewis Hamilton has three pole positions at Bahrain International Circuit, Valtteri Bottas and Charles Leclerc each have two poles here – including their maiden pole positions in 2017 and 2019 respectively.
-Fernando Alonso and Max Verstappen each have taken a single pole position at the venue. .
+Max Verstappen also has two poles at teh track, while Fernando Alonso secured his only pole at the venue so far in 2005.

 The longest streak of different polesitters at this track is six.